gajrajgchouhan/Extract_CIK/README.md

+## Note

+- The code was tested on an Ubuntu 20.04 LTS machine running Python 3.8.10.

 # Setting Up the Python Env

 - Install the requirements from `requirements.txt` using `pip3 install -r requirements.txt`.
 (Preferably in a virtual environment.)